HarryHibbins/CV/README.md

 ## Hobbies and Interests
 • Keeping fit by playing sports, My favourite is football for fun or tennis to be more competitive.
 • Playing games and working out how I systems have been made and how they could be improved.
-Most recently I was amazed by God of War Ragnarok's combat system
+Most recently I was amazed by God of War Ragnarok's combat system.
 • Attending live music with friends.
 The best I've ever seen was Eminem!